Last updated 25 May 2022

-If the DHS – Child Support is asked to collect the money, only a sum of money that can be worked out by reading the orders or agreement can be collected.
-The DHS – Child Support cannot collect a reimbursement for categories of expenses (e.g. medical expenses, school fees or uniforms) where the amount of the expense is not expressly stated on the order or agreement.
-There is a form to complete to ask the DHS – Child Support to register an agreement.
+If Services Australia – Child Support is asked to collect the money, only a sum of money that can be worked out by reading the orders or agreement can be collected.
+Services Australia – Child Support cannot collect a reimbursement for categories of expenses (e.g. medical expenses, school fees or uniforms) where the amount of the expense is not expressly stated on the order or agreement.
+There is a form to complete to ask Services Australia – Child Support to register an agreement.

 The court hearing

 Once an application for maintenance has been filed with the court (and a copy of the application is served on the other party), the court will conduct a hearing to determine whether maintenance is payable and how much should be paid.
 Each party will have an opportunity to present their case to the court.
 Each party is required to bring relevant disclosure documents to the hearing (e.g. each party’s most recent tax return and assessment, recent pay slips, bills and banking records for the previous 12 months).
 The court can only make a decision based on the information presented to it, and it may draw adverse inferences if a person refuses or fails to prove the details of their financial circumstances.

 Once the court has heard all available evidence, a decision will be made about whether maintenance is payable and how much should be paid (s 66G Family Law Act 1975 (Cth) (Family Law Act)).
 Generally, a court will not backdate the order to allow maintenance to start on an earlier date, so the order for maintenance will commence on the day it is made.